Gulf Savannah Way Darwin to Cairns Tour 14 Days

 14 days Accommodated or Camping or Combination available

-Click here to see availability and rates – BOOK NOW
+Click here to see availability and rates BOOK BELOW

 Highlights include Ngukurr / Roper Bar, Pungalina – Seven Emu Sanctuary, Cape Crawford, Lost City, (optional heli flight) Caranbirini Nature Reserve, Lorella Springs Wilderness Park, Hells Gate, Borroloola, Riversleigh Megafauna Fossil Fields, Lawn Hill National Park, (now Boodjamulla National Park), Lawn Hill Gorge cruise, Adel’s Grove (2 nights), Bourke & Wills Last Camp 119, Normanton, Gulflander & Savannah Lander Railways, Karumba, Gulf Carpentaria sunset cruise, Cobbold Gorge and gorge cruise, Undarra Lava Tubes to Cairns.

-Depart May to October – Check Dates or Book Now
+Depart May to October – Book from calendar Below

-July 7-14 – Cairns to Darwin via Lost City & Gulf Savannah Way Tours 8 days/7 nights – Westbound – Walk in the stunning Undara Lava Tubes, Mt Surprise (Savannahlander train overnight stop), Croydon, Normanton (visit Gulflander train & station), Karumba (Gulf Carpentaria sunset cruise), Riversleigh Fossils / Dinosaurs tour, Hells Gate, Borroloola, Lost City, Cape Crawford, Caranbirini Nature Reserve, Daly Waters pub, Mataranka Hot Springs and “We of the Never Never” homestead, to Darwin..
-Cairns to Darwin – Book Now
+Cairns to Darwin via Lost City & Gulf Savannah Way Tours 8 days/7 nights – Westbound – Walk in the stunning Undara Lava Tubes, Mt Surprise (Savannahlander train overnight stop), Croydon, Normanton (visit Gulflander train & station), Karumba (Gulf Carpentaria sunset cruise), Riversleigh Fossils / Dinosaurs tour, Hells Gate, Borroloola, Lost City, Cape Crawford, Caranbirini Nature Reserve, Daly Waters pub, Mataranka Hot Springs and “We of the Never Never” homestead, to Darwin..
+Cairns to Darwin

 8 day option also available …